Fathers cry for children - Trinidad and Tobago Newsday

 Fathers cry for children

-"What kind of father can I be in four days per month?" asked Rhondall Feeles, president of the Single Fathers Association of TT (SFATT),
+"WHAT kind of father can I be in four days per month?" asked Rhondall Feeles, president of the Single Fathers Association of TT,

 He was speaking at a conference on gender equality and fatherhood his organisation held in collaboration with the Emancipation Support Committee and the European Union.